neylonmc/Good-Burger-Creator/README.md

   <img src="./public/assets/images/start.gif" alt="gif of deployed app">

 Now the application can be accessed in the browser at localhost:3000.
 The diner themed website will display!
+You can now add a new burger and add it to either the Devoured list or the Wish-List!

  <img src="./public/assets/images/step1.gif" alt="website">

- You can now add burgers to your wish-list or place burgers you have eaten in the Devoured Burgers section.
+ Did you devour a burger on your wait-list?
+Just click the "Devoured" button and watch it move to the devoured burgers list.
 An easy way to keep track of your favorite or soon-to-be favorite burgers.

   <img src="./public/assets/images/step2.gif" alt="website">